mahawaditra/ChatbotOSUI/README.md

 This chatbot exists so members can just ask, in natural language, and get an answer sourced directly from the real document — with a link straight to the page it came from, so they can verify it themselves.

 This is also the author's first hands-on project exploring RAG.
-Some of the retrieval design (see [How Retrieval Works](#how-retrieval-works)) reflects lessons learned by hitting real issues with a small, low-resource setup (free-tier LLM + vector DB) rather than a from-the-start "correct" architecture — noted here in case it's useful context for anyone reading the code.
+Some of the retrieval design (see [How it works](#how-it-works)) reflects lessons learned by hitting real issues with a small, low-resource setup (free-tier LLM + vector DB) rather than a from-the-start "correct" architecture — noted here in case it's useful context for anyone reading the code.

 ## Features

 - **Grounded Q&A in Indonesian** — answers come only from the actual AD/ART and SOP content; if it's not in the documents, the bot says so instead of guessing.
 - **Cited, clickable sources** — every answer lists the source file(s) and page(s) it was drawn from.
 Clicking a source opens the PDF in-app and jumps straight to that page.
 - **Context-aware follow-ups** — short follow-up questions ("terus kalau resign gimana?") are automatically rewritten into standalone queries using the conversation history, so retrieval quality doesn't degrade in multi-turn conversations.
-- **Admin-triggered reindexing** — whenever documents change, an admin can rebuild the entire searchable index with one authenticated request.
+- **Admin-triggered reindexing** — whenever documents change, an admin can rebuild the entire searchable index.

 ## User flow